 Kyobo Life Insurance headquarters building in Seoul (Kyobo Life Insurance)

-Kyobo Life Insurance Chairman Shin Chang-jae refused to buy back the shares, claiming the strip prices are too high, and lodged a complaint with the International Council for Commercial Arbitration (ICC), which later rejected the private equity firm's request.
+Kyobo Life refused to buy those shares, saying the price was too high, and lodged a complaint with the International Council for Commercial Arbitration.
+In September, the ICC rejected Affinity Equity Partners' request.

 Deloitte Anjin was in charge of determining the fair market value of the put option.

 Early last year, prosecutors indicted the three officials of the accounting firm and two others of Affinity Equity on charges of colluding to inflate the prices.
 A court ruling is expected to be made on Feb.
 10.

 The ongoing legal controversy over the put option is apparently causing a delay in Kyobo Life's push for an initial public offering (IPO).

 Last month, Kyobo Life applied for preliminary approval by the Korea Exchange (KRX), the country's main bourse operator, for its IPO plan and picked NH Investment and Securities Co. as the lead manager for stock listing.
 The KRX was supposed to decide on the matter in mid-January.

 A Kyobo Life official said that the bourse operator's decision will likely be made after the court ruling set for February.